yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 More often than not, they are loading it upfront, by simply add `<link rel=stylesheet>` tags into their markup.

-When the browser's preloader sees such tags, or when the browser's DOM tree gets added with the equivalent elements, this CSS is downloaded and is considered critical, getting high priority.
+When the browser's preloader sees such tags, or when the equivalent elements get added to the browser's DOM tree, this CSS is downloaded at a high priority as it is considered critical.

 In terms of processing, since CSS is applied in a cascaded fashion, before it can be processed to calculate the page's styles, all the CSS